AvantiShri/avalon-bot/README.md

 - Decide in advance on whether or not you are going to allow sending PMs.
 The original game was designed to have everyone physically in the same room, so private communication wouldn't have been possible (except when using the "Lady of the Lake").
 - The rules of Avalon are available online, e.g. [here](https://hobbylark.com/card-games/How-to-Play-Avalon)

-## Running the bot from the Command Line (for more tech-savvy users)
+## Running the script from the Command Line (for more tech-savvy users)

 This package is on pypi and can be installed with pip:
 ```
 pip install avalonbot
 ```

-The bot can then be run with:
+The script can then be run with:
 ```
 run_avalon_bot --game_name YourGameNameHere --smtp_server specify.your.smtp.server --sender email.for.bot@example.com [--password passwordforbot] --json_config_file /path/to/json_config.json
 ```